 Whale Watching in the rain

 Apparently, when the ocean is smooth enough – the rest is not relevant in Iceland.
 Whale watching in the rain?!
-I seriously thought we would freeze on this boat with no place to hide from wind and raindrops.
-The tour was 3h long, which seemed more than enough to get cold and spend the rest of the vacation in bed.
+I seriously thought we would freeze on this boat with no place to hide from the wind and raindrops.
+The tour was 3 hours long, which seemed more than enough to get cold and spend the rest of the vacation in bed.